 Matt Volz

 Short bio: Born in Washington, D.C.
 Moved to Cazenovia shortly afterwards.
 In 1993, moved with my family to Philadelphia.
-Attended Middlebury College in Middlebury, VT, where I studied philosophy and began working on farms.
-In my junior year of college, I connected with a crazy couple from across Lake Champlain in Essex, NY.
-I worked with Mark and Kristin Kimball at Essex Farm during my last two years of college and continued to work there for another two years after graduating.
-In 2009, I moved back to VT and worked on a few farms there before beginning a search for my own farm.
-In the Spring of 2010, I was introduced to Kaye Osbourne and a few months later moved back to Caz to start the Greyrock Farm CSA.
+Attended Middlebury College in Middlebury, VT, studied philosophy and began working on farms.
+In junior year of college, connected with crazy couple from across Lake Champlain in Essex, NY.
+Worked with Mark and Kristin Kimball at Essex Farm during last two years of college and another two years after graduating.
+In 2009, moved back to VT and worked on a few farms there before beginning search for own farm.
+In the Spring of 2010, was introduced to Kaye Osborne and a few months later moved back to Caz to start the Greyrock Farm CSA.

 Quote for the present: We shall not cease from exploration.
 And the end of all our exploring will be to